mxahan/mxahan.github.io/_posts/2022-01-16-Open_Set_Recognition_NCD.md

       - Put a constraint: classes need to be inside a circle [prototype loss]!!
         - How the heck it got connected to generative model !!
     - <embed src="https://mxahan.github.io/PDF_files/conv_proto_net.pdf" width="100%" height="850px"/>

+# 2020 and earlier

+1. Kim, Y., Yim, J., Yun, J., & Kim, J. (2019).
+Nlnl: Negative learning for noisy labels.
+In Proceedings of the IEEE/CVF International Conference on Computer Vision (pp. 101-110).
+  - “input image belongs to this label” (Positive Learning; PL)
+  - Negative learning: Randomly select other label than the not label !!!???